6 Tiny Things You Must Know To Make Marriage Counseling Work

 1. Marriage counseling is quite different than individual counseling

 This is because marriage counseling deals with problems within the "system" and dynamic of the couple.
 The focus is more on the interaction or "process" between the two people, not just the problem or issue (known as "content").
 Some therapists are highly trained in marriage and family systems, particularly Licensed Marriage and Family Therapists (LMFT).
 Therapists, in essence, are "process consultants" helping couples restructure their relationships.
 It is important to choose a therapist who is well-trained in this specialty as opposed to a "generalist."
-Most therapists will take a neutral and unbiased stance toward each of you and in essence, the relationship itself becomes the client.
+Most therapists will take a neutral and unbiased stance toward each of you; in essence, the relationship becomes the client.

 Advertisement